ktaylor63/southeast/site/content/articles/newcomers-to-ancient-practice.md

 He was also able to take his sons, ages 5 and 6, dove hunting this year.
 “I wasn’t very successful,” he says, “but it was fun!”

+{{< figure class="photo-center" src="/images/pages/zimmerman-with-dad.jpg" alt="Two men in camoflage and bright orange sit in a hunting blind" caption="Augusto Zimmerman’s father joins him for a hunt.
+Photo by Augusto Zimmerman." >}}

 Zimmerman was able to share what he had learned about hunting with his father as well, and the two hunted together.
 His father had never been hunting, so the younger Zimmerman asked one of his mentors if he could bring his dad to his property in the Athens area for a hunt.
 Of course, said the mentor.

 That’s how, one crispy Georgia morning, father and son sat in a tree stand.
 Zimmerman ran through the basics with his dad, telling him that they had to be very quiet and very still.
 Their wait got rewarded when two does stepped into view.
 Zimmerman saw them and kept still, hoping not to spook the duo.
 Not his dad: The elder Zimmerman excitedly began tapping his son’s knee, thinking he had not seen the deer.
 Wrong move.
 The tapping spooked the deer and they ran – but it was exciting.
 Later, a button buck, not even a year old, wandered by.
 They let him pass, to let him grow a little more.